CDSoft/luax/doc/repl.md

 The LuaX REPL can be run in various environments:

 - the full featured LuaX interpreter based on the LuaX runtime
-- the reduced version running on a vanilla Lua interpreter
+- the reduced version running on a plain Lua interpreter

 ## Full featured LuaX interpreter